sstadt/Vertical-Slider/README.md

 Vertical-Slider
 ===============

-	[ ] Update the individual items in index.html to use different images and titles [ ] Allow the plugin to take an argument to control the speed of the animations [ ] Allow the plugin to take a padding argument, to compensate for additional slider item height not counted by the height() method
+	[x] Update the individual items in index.html to use different images [ ] Allow the plugin to take an argument to control the speed of the animations [ ] Allow the plugin to take a padding argument, to compensate for additional slider item height not counted by the height() method